Credit Report & Score

 A charge-off is a term used in the credit and banking industry to describe an account that a creditor has written off as a loss, typically due to non-payment by the borrower.

-A ‘Charge-Off’ can also refer to the action of writing off a bad debt by a company for accounting purposes.
 This essentially means that the creditor has given up on collecting the debt from the borrower and reports it as a loss on their financial statements.

 KEY TAKEAWAYS: